rM-self-serve/webinterface-onboot/README.md

 Without the hack, xochitl will check to see that the primary network interface, usb0, **has an ip address and is connected to a computer** in order to start the web interface on that ip address.
 If those conditions are not satisfied, xochitl will fallback to checking the usb1 network interface.
 But for the fallback interface, xochitl **only checks for an ip address** in order to start the web interface, **not if it is connected to a computer**.

 We can give the usb0 network interface an ip address at any time, but we can not fake the connection to the computer as it is deduced by the network interface's operational state.
 This means that without the cable plugged in, the conditions necessary to start the web interface on the primary network interface, usb0, can never be satisfied.
-Alas, if the usb0 network interface was to be evaluated as the fallback interface, we could give it an ip address to satisfy the conditions necessary to start the web interface.
-Lets make that happen.
+If the usb0 network interface was to be evaluated as the fallback interface, we could give it an ip address to satisfy the conditions necessary to start the web interface.

-In order to evaluate the usb0 network interface as the fallback network interface, all we need to do is change the string 'usb1' to 'usb0' within the xochitl binary.
+In order to do so, we need to change the string 'usb1' to 'usb0' within the xochitl binary.
 Then xochitl will search for the fallback interface by the name of the string we just changed, usb0, and see if it has a valid ip address to start the web interface.
 The hack changes the initial occurrence of 'usb0' to 'usbF'.
 This is so that xochitl can not find the new primary usbF network interface, will always fallback to usb0, and so the binary is easier to verify/revert.

 ### Psudeo Code